Home » Recipes » One Pot Spicy Rigatoni

 The benefits of cooking single pot pasta

 The ease of making this recipe combined with the ease of clean up means more time spent with family.
-Don’t get us wrong, we love spending time in the kitchen.
-But we also love recipes that maximize our time outside of the kitchen!
+While we adore our kitchen adventures, we also cherish recipes that let us savor quality time beyond the kitchen walls.
+It’s all about maximizing those moments outside while still treating your taste buds to something spectacular!

 When you cook any kind of pasta, it absorbs the flavors of the liquid it is cooking in.
-That is why it is important to heavily salt water before you cook pasta.
+That’s why it’s important to heavily salt water before you cook pasta.
 Dried pasta on its own is extremely bland and flavorless.

-So not only does this recipe save you dishes, but it also takes the flavor of this recipe to the next level!
+So not only does this recipe save you dishes, but it also takes the flavor of this one-pot pasta to the next level!

 sautéed onions in a pot